-Persons who do not pay health insurance contributions either on employment or on selfemployment income and who are not entitled to credited health insurance contributions (see below) must pay a fixed rate of 14% of the minimum gross wage multiplied by a fixed coefficient (0.6465 during 2006-2009) per month in order to be insured.
+Persons who do not pay health insurance contributions either on employment or on self-employment income and who are not entitled to credited health insurance contributions (see below) must pay a fixed rate of 14% of the minimum gross wage multiplied by a fixed coefficient per month in order to be insured.
+The coefficient is defined as 4% of average wage two years prior divided by 14% of minimum wage.
+Since 2009 health insurance contributions amount to 14% of 44.2% of average wage two years prior.